matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Notes:
     - The tasks did not execute in a predictable order.
-    - Since each task was sleeping for a pseude random amount of time, they did not necessarily complete in the order in which they were invoked
+    - Since each task was sleeping for a pseudo random amount of time, they did not necessarily complete in the order in which they were invoked.

 ### 2. Performing Asynchronous Tasks Where a Return Value Is Needed Using a Callable Class Instance